OTUSOFE365025/project-group-32-crn-45740/README.md

 ---

-## Deliverables
-All artifacts for this project are submitted through the GitHub Classroom repository provided by the instructor.
-Contributions are tracked via GitHub commits and the KanBan project board.
-Issues and tagging have been leveraged to manage tasks efficiently throughout the project lifecycle.

 ### Deliverable 1 – Requirements Analysis
 **Due Date:** Oct 28
 This deliverable focuses on identifying the foundational requirements and concerns before commencing the ADD process.